mabdinur/starterprojectspring/README.md

 ### Tracer Configuration

 To enable tracing in your OpenTelemetry project configure a Tracer Bean.
 This bean will be auto wired to controllers to create and propagate spans.
 This can be seen in the `Tracer otelTracer()` method below.
-If you plan to use a trace exporter remember to also include it in this configuration file.
+If you plan to use a trace exporter remember to also include it in this configuration class.
 In [section 3](#instrumentation-using-opentelemetry-contrib-spring-in-progress) we will use an [annotation](#configtracer) to set up this configuration.

 A sample OpenTelemetry configuration using LogExporter is shown below: